15 Things Java Developer Should Learn in 2022

 This is the third major upgrade on Spring Eco-System.
-The 5th version of popular security framework has several bug fixes and a major OAuth 2 module, which you just can’t miss.
+The 5th version of the popular security framework has several bug fixes and a major OAuth 2 module, which you just can’t miss.

 Thankfully Eugen has updated his best selling course Learn with Spring Security to include 5.0 features and added a separate module for OAuth 2.0., probably the best material to learn Spring Security 5.0 at this moment.

 The Spring Boot framework also has a new release Spring Boot 2.
 If I get sometime after all these goals this year then I will spend some time learning Spring Boot 2.

 If you also want to learn Spring Boot 2, you can check out this free Spring boot course from Udemy for a quick start.

-As a Java developer, I have used Servlet, JSP, and jQuery at client side but haven’t yet tried my hand with Angular or React.
-In 2019, one of my goals is to learn Angular and I will be starting my journey with Udemy’s Angular 7- The Complete Guide.
+In 2022, one of my goals is to learn Angular and I will be starting my journey with Udemy’s Angular - The Complete Guide.
 If you are in the same boat then you can also take a look at that course, it’s very handy.

-If you don’t know how to write Android Apps in 2019 then you are lacking something.
+If you don’t know how to write Android Apps in 2022 then you are lacking something.
 Mobile is one of the best platforms to reach a large number of people and Android is probably the most popular platform to write mobile applications.

 If you need more choices then I have also shortlisted some Android online courses to refresh my knowledge and get to the next level.
 If you are also in the same boat then you may find them useful as well.

-I am not sure if I will get time to look other Big data technologies but its seriously good stuff and along with DevOps and Machine Learning, Big Data is probably the hottest technology at this moment.
+I am not sure if I will get time to look at other Big data technologies but it's seriously good stuff and along with DevOps and Machine Learning, Big Data is probably the hottest technology at this moment.